mArcio-Lmano/Data-Science/README.md

 # Data Science Projects Repository

 Welcome to the Data Science Projects Repository!
 This repository contains a diverse collection of projects covering various subjects within the field of data science.
 From data analysis to machine learning, each project offers insights into different aspects of working with data.
-Below is a brief overview of the projects included in this repository:
+Below is a brief overview of some projects included in this repository:

 ## Project 1: IMDb Movies Management System